-This section consists of five works of art in digital form, with 2 views of each work (10 images total) that demonstrate growth through mastery in concept, composition and execution in their three-dimensional design.
-These five works must represent the very highest quality of work and can be selected from either the Concentration or Breadth sections.
+This section consists of five actual works of art that must be no larger than 18" x 24" in size, including matting or mounting.
+Quality refers to a mastery of a particular medium or design in concept, composition and execution.
+These five must represent the very highest quality of work and can be selected from either the Concentration or Breadth sections.